photo(26).jpeg

 Mini-You was a response to the beginnings of Selfie Culture.
 I’m part of the generation that first used Facebook, when we were 16/17.
-In the decade that followed, there was such an explosion of putting images of ourselves into the world - often without consideration for who might be looking at them or where they might end up on the world wide web - I found this really interesting and wanted to make a piece responding to it.
+In the decade that followed, there was such an explosion of putting images of ourselves into the world - often without consideration for who might be looking at them or where they might end up on the world wide web.

 In 2014 I received an Artist International Development Award (ACE & British Council) to go to New York.
 I knew I wanted to do something around the idea of a cultural exchange, something outside a traditional arts space, and was inspired by the selfie culture explosion.